-Some cancer risk factors are modifiable, meaning people can increase or decrease their risk by making lifestyle changes, such as with their diet.
-Red meat, alcohol, and highly processed foods all have links to an increased risk of cancer.
+Some cancer risk factors are modifiable.
+This means people can alter their risk by making changes, such as with their diet.
+Alcohol, red meat, and highly processed foods all have links to a higher risk of cancer.

 Studies link about

 Certain ultra-processed foods and fast foods can increase the risk of developing cancer if a person consumes them in large amounts or over long periods.

 This article will explain which foods may cause cancer and why.
 It will also detail healthier food choices that may reduce cancer risk.

 Additionally, certain foods — including processed meats, alcohol, and fried foods — contain carcinogens, which are harmful substances that

 Experts have found strong evidence of the link between colorectal cancer and consuming large quantities of red meat.
 Evidence also points to an association with pancreatic and prostate cancers.

 Processed meat is meat that manufacturers have preserved through smoking, curing, or salting.
 Examples include:

 - hot dogs